facebookresearch/ReAgent/docs/usage.rst

 #.
 We want to evaluate the behavior of the policy offline and then keep the policy constant afterwards to reduce the risk that the policy will degrade at odd hours.
 #.
 We are building on top of traditional recommender systems that typically rely on a fixed, stochastic policy.

-For these reasons, Horizon is designed to support batch, off-policy RL.
-Let's now walk though how to train a model with Horizon:
+For these reasons, ReAgent is designed to support batch, off-policy RL.
+Let's now walk though how to train a model with ReAgent:

 2- Offline RL Training (Batch RL)
 ---------------------------------

-The main use case of Horizon is to train RL models in the **batch** setting.
+The main use case of ReAgent is to train RL models in the **batch** setting.
 In batch reinforcement learning the data collection and policy learning steps are decoupled.
 Specifically, we try to learn the best possible policy given the input data.
 In batch RL, being able to handle thousands of varying feature types and distributions and algorithm performance estimates before deployment are of key importance.

 In this example, we will train a DQN model on Offline ``Cartpole-v0`` data: